 Good Virtual Protection

 The next thing you have to worry about is your digital devices.
 As a digital nomad, you probably depend on your gadgets more than other people to make a living.
 This means you need to treat your devices like they’re your livelihood, and to do that, you need to invest in protection.
 One thing to consider is using a VPN service, which should help keep your devices safe even if you’re connected to public wi-fi.
+Another advantage of using a VPN is the freedom of accessing all of your favorite shows with player VPNs such as BBC iPlayer VPN.
 This is because the information you send is going to be encrypted, so no one can see anything.
 It may also be a good idea to invest in good virus and malware protection just to be safe.

 The Packing Problem